tom-pollak/each-way-matcher/README.md

 ```

 or

-- Run with run.sh - uses xvfb to run selenium headless on a virtual screen
+- Run with run.sh - uses xvfb to run selenium headless on a virtual screen and
-- Use cron.sh - executes run.sh and writes output to log files **(recommended)**
+logs output
-  + Can also be run manually with ```./cron.sh &``` in a tmux window
+  - Can also be run manually with ```./run.sh &``` in a tmux window